-Grades 1 or 2 reflect the major variation(s) from the Acceptable Performance for the exercise as outlined in the appropriate flight test standards; or 0 reflect the appropriate item or items that result in an assessment of fail as listed in the Grading Scale section of the flight test Standard(s).
+Grades AS / Above Standard reflect the major variation(s) from the Acceptable Performance for the exercise as outlined in the appropriate flight test standards; S / Satisfactory reflects to the outlined flight test standard, BS / Below standard reflects that major parts of the test are stated as Satisfactory, but some parts are only accepted in a marginal manner.
+US / Unsatisfactory reflect the appropriate item or items that result in an assessment of fail as listed in the Grading Scale section of the flight test Standard(s).